“Control Begets Confidence”

 Summit Point Raceway 2003 – Honda RS125 Grand Prix

 Then in late 2003, cycling became the focus.
-Participating in mountain biking, cyclocross, criteriums, road races, time trials & club rides.
-Garnering one podium, two top-ten finishes and over 150 cornering/descending KOM’s along the way.
+Participating in mountain bike trail and DH riding, cyclocross, criteriums, road races, time trials & club rides.
+Garnering one podium, two top-ten finishes and over 160 cornering/descending KOM’s along the way.

 The formula for coaching riders is a mix of patience, explaining handling fundamentals, and situational awareness.
 We are committed to spending the necessary time with every cyclist seeking to improve their bike riding skills.